5 ways HSAs can help employees and what employers should know

 4. HSA balances can be invested

-Not only do HSA balances carry over from year to year, but a portion of them can also be invested.
-Most, but not all, HSA owners have access to a menu of investment options.
+Not only do HSA balances carry over from year to year, once the balance reaches a designated threshold, the account holder may have access to a menu of investment options.

 HSA administrators or employers usually set a minimum cash balance account owners must maintain.
 Above that threshold, HSA owners can invest their balances to match their time horizon and personal risk tolerance.

-HSAs offer tax advantages traditional retirement accounts can’t match.
-For example, contributions to both a tax-deferred 401(k) plan and an HSA aren’t included in federal or state income taxes (though California and New Jersey don’t allow a state income tax deduction for HSA contributions).3
+HSAs offer tax advantages that in some cases are similar to those offered through a retirement account, and in some instances are different.
+For example, contributions to both a tax-deferred 401(k) plan and an HSA aren’t included in federal income taxes.

 However, federal payroll taxes always apply to tax-deferred 401(k) contributions.
-Employers who point out this tax difference not only help their workers save more for retirement, but they enjoy payroll-tax savings a tax-deferred 401(k) plan can’t deliver.
+Employers who point out this tax difference not only offer their employees the chance to save more for retirement, but they enjoy payroll-tax savings a tax-deferred 401(k) plan does not.

-The benefits of HSAs as a retirement account extend beyond contributions.
+Funds in an HSA can be beneficial in retirement in other ways as well.
 Unlike distributions from a tax-deferred retirement account, HSA balances aren’t subject to Required Minimum Distributions (RMDs).
 And withdrawals from an HSA for qualified expenses aren’t included in the calculations of income used to determine Medicare Part B and Part D premium surcharges and the percentage of Social Security benefits taxed.
+It is important to know that once you're enrolled in Medicare you can longer contribute to your HSA but the funds in the account remain yours to use.

 Summary

 A well-structured HSA program can potentially help support the goals of both employers and employees.
 For employers, the objective is to retain top talent.
-For employees, the goal is to right-size their medical coverage so they can apply their benefits dollars to other coverage — including building a tax-advantaged account with which to reimburse current and future qualified expenses.
+For employees, the goal is to right-size their medical coverage so they can apply their benefits dollars to other coverage — and when eligible, contribute to an HSA with which to reimburse current and future qualified expenses.

 Talk to your Voya representative for more information about Voya’s HSA offering.